-Static caravan insurance or mobile home insurance will protect your holiday home for loss and damage and also cover fixture and fittings, examples of fixtures and fittings would include steps and verandas.
-As you should be aware providing insurance for your stationary caravan is not a legal requirement, but it is common sense to protect a valuable asset with a policy that is comprehensive and then should the worst happen you'll will be able to rely on the cover to ensure that you are not out of pocket to recover the situation or replace your mobile home.
+Static caravan insurance will protect your holiday home for loss and damage and also cover fixture and fittings, examples of fixtures and fittings would include steps and verandas.
+As you should be aware taking out cover for your stationary camper is not a legal requirement, but it is common sense to protect a valuable asset with a policy that is comprehensive and then should the worst happen you'll will be able to rely on the cover to ensure that you are not out of pocket to recover the situation or replace your mobile home.

-In general most providers of static caravan insurance will provide new for old, restriction on age will normally apply with caravans over 10 years in general being excluded from the new for old cover.
+In general most brokers will provide new for old, restriction on age will normally apply with campers over 10 years in general being excluded from the new for old cover.
 If your mobile home is over 10 years old most brokers will compensate based on the current market value of your holiday home.

-Even if you are only planning to leave your caravan vacated for a week, it is still wise to ensure that these security procedures are put into place.
+Even if you are only planning to leave your camping van vacated for a week, it is still wise to ensure that these security procedures are put into place.
 But there is more to keeping a 'no-claims' than just tucking away the valuables.
 Taking care of the utilities is a must, especially in the winter months.
 Even if you are only going to leave your caravan empty for a few days, ensuring that damage caused by freezing conditions is minimised is a must.
 Drain any excess water from the systems such as lavatory, shower, and basins after turning off the water supply, and lag any pipes that may be susceptible to frost to prevent burst pipes.
 Make sure that the gas and electricity supplies are switched off and all electrical items are protected from damp conditions.